Debt Settlement Pros & Cons

 • You retain full veto rights over your DSP.
 We only charge you fees on settlements you approve, after ClearOne concludes the renegotiation.

-• Through debt settlement, you can address other types of debt rather than just credit card debt, including all unsecured debt (like private student loans).
+• Through debt settlement, you can address other types of debt rather than just credit card debt (including personal loans and other unsecured debt)

 • The FDIC-insured dedicated savings account that you use for your DSP payments remains under your full control.